 Garlic oil has been found to reduce the risk of cardiovascular diseases.
 Its active component, diallyl disulfide, is responsible for its anti-atherosclerotic effects.
 It increases the fibrinolytic activity (prevents blood clots) in patients and healthy individuals (6).

 Platelet aggregation is one of the first steps in the formation of blood clots.
 When these clots occur in your coronary or cerebral arteries, it can lead to myocardial infarction or ischemic stroke.
 A garlic-rich diet can prevent platelet aggregation or thrombosis (7).

 4. May Heal Fungal Infection And Diseases

 Experimental studies have shown that garlic oil has excellent antifungal activity.
 It inhibits the growth of fungal species like Candida albicans and Penicillium funiculosum (9).

 Garlic oil can penetrate the membranes of fungal organelles.
-Microscopic observations have revealed how garlic oil damages fungal mitochondria and vacuoles.
-It alters the expression of certain essential genes that are involved in basic regulatory functions and pathogenicity of fungi (5).
+Microscopic observations have revealed that garlic oil damages fungal mitochondria and vacuoles.
+It alters the expression of certain essential genes that are involved in basic regulatory functions and pathogenicity of fungi (9).

 Garlic oil and other garlic formulations can be used to treat candidiasis.
 Other fungal diseases, like tinea pedis (foot infection), superficial mycoses (skin infection), and otomycosis (ear infection), can also be addressed with this oil or extract (9), (5), (10).